neos/Neos.EventSourcing/Readme.md

 The goal of the project is to provide infrastructure to support CQRS/ES project based on Flow Framework

+# Packages

+The features are splitted in differents packages:

+* **Flowpack.Cqrs**: this package, mostly infrastructure (interface, trait, abstract class) and the event/query bus
+* **Flowpack.EventStore**: event store to support event sourcing
+* **Flowpack.EventStore.InMemoryStorageAdapter**: in memory event storage, mainly for testing
+* **Flowpack.EventStore.DatabaseStorageAdapter**: doctrine dbal based event storage

+More storage can be added later (Redis, ...).

 # Components

 Currently most components are included in the ```Flowpack.Cqrs``` package.
 In the future some component can be splitted